bfops/playform/README.md

 At any point, `--release` can be appended onto `cargo build` or `cargo run` for a slower build, but a much more optimized result.

-Playform has a client and server, each of which have one socket to talk, and one to listen.
+Run the Playform server using `cargo run` in the `server` folder.
+It takes one parameter: the listen URL for the server.
+If you're only running locally, you can use something like `ipc:///tmp/server.ipc`.

-The `device` folder contains a binary to forward packets between the client/server sockets.
+The client can similarly be run with `cargo run` in the `client` folder.
+It takes two
-Once that's running, the server can be run from the `server` folder, and then the client can be run from the `client` folder.
+parameters: the listen URL of the client, and the listen URL of the server.
+Again, if running locally, you can use something like `ipc:///tmp/client.ipc` for the client.

 **Some dependencies may not build**.
 Look for forks that are updated for your `rustc`, and then point your `~/.cargo/config` at them.

-If you find `playform` itself won't build on the latest nightly, please open an issue or file a PR!
+If you find `playform` itself won't build on the latest `rustc`, please open an issue or file a PR!

 ## How to play